Tips for Growing Tomato Plants

 What do I like to eat?

 There are thousands of varieties of tomatoes.
 They vary in taste, use, and most importantly when to harvest.
 Tomatoes are often designated as “Short Season” or “Long Season”.
-If you have a short growing seasons you should look for varieties that mature between 55 and 70 days.
+If you have a short growing season you should look for varieties that mature between 55 and 70 days.
 If your growing season is long you’ll have a wider selection to choose from, but you’ll do best if you choose varieties that produce well in hot temperatures.

 The smaller cherry and grape-sized tomatoes are usually quick to mature and ripen.
 You might want to look for these popular varieties: Patio, Pixie.
 Tiny Tim, Red and Yellow Pear, Small Fry, Sweet 100, Glacier, Jet Star, Celebrity, Big Boy and Better Boy, Heatwave, Roma, Rutgers, Late Ace, Beefmaster, Mule Team, Brandywine, Purple Cherokee, Zapotec.